ripend-dev/wordbomb-exp1/README.md

 This script will work as long as raw.githubusercontent.com/Artzified/WordBombDictionary/refs/heads/main/words.txt exists.

-I won't be working on this script anymore, and it will be replaced by wordbomb-exp2, a next-generation script.
+# This repository has been archived on the 1st of January, 2025.
+There won't be any upcoming changes to this script.
+This script will be replaced by it's more significant counterpart "wordbomb-exp2".